aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Struct `MultisigTransaction`

-A transaction to be executed in a multisig account.
-This must contain either the full transaction payload or its hash (stored as bytes).
+A transaction to be executed in a multisig account.<br/> This must contain either the full transaction payload or its hash (stored as bytes).

 <pre><code>struct MultisigTransaction has copy, drop, store<br/></code></pre>